manifestinteractive/font-awesome-search/README.md

 * __Keyboard Navigation:__ You can use the left and right arrows keys to jump to the previous / next visible icon in the list.
 If you want to move more quickly, you can also use the up and down arrows to jump three items at a time.
 At any time you can hit the escape key to reset everything.

 No Results ?
 ---
 Make sure you do not have any filters set as they will limit results that are listed.

+How to Update:
+---
+If you are want the latest and greatest, and are noticing this project does not have it... here is how to update the project if you would like to contribute:

+1. Copy the contents of https://raw.githubusercontent.com/FortAwesome/Font-Awesome/master/src/icons.yml to your clipboard

+2. Paste th contents of icon.yml into http://nodeca.github.io/js-yaml/

+3. Save the `icons:` array in Result (JS object dump) to ./js/icons.js for the value of `var icons = `

+Adding Custom Aliases:
+---

+Sometimes you're looking for something and just not finding it.
+For example, I always look for `email` and never find it because Font Awesome calls it `envelope`.

+I have created the file `./js/aliases.js` to handle this issue.
+If you would like a custom alias added to this library, just hit me up on [Twitter @mrmidi](http://twitter.com/mrmidi) with the icon id, and what you would like it to be called so its easier for others to search.